ovaljevac/ovaljevac/README.md

 ## 🧠 A Bit About Me

-I enjoy exploring how software can improve everyday life — especially through small tools and personal projects.
+I enjoy exploring how software can improve everyday life, especially through small tools and personal projects.
 My focus is on writing clean, understandable code and continuously learning how to think like a better developer.

 📚 **Fun fact:** I really enjoy learning foreign languages, not just programming ones!